Abi2737/FlutterBluetooth/README.md

 # flutterbluetoooth

-Send bluetooth commands to HC-05
+Send ble commands to HM-10
+Discover ble devices
+Connect to a ble device
+See all the characteristics of a ble device
+Select a ble device
+Communicate with the selected device

 ## Getting Started